Tax & super

 tax.
 This is an

-additional 15% tax on your super contributions over the Division
+additional 15% tax on the lessor of your concessional

 After-tax personal contributions and those received under

 scheme are not taxed when entering your super fund.

 In most cases, when money is transferred from one super fund to